 You could add another thousand crazy bullet points to the list and not even scratch the surface.

-But beyond all the hype and brain-expanding statistics, it is how this data is being used by organisations that has the most relevance to us as HR professionals.
+But beyond all the hype and brain-expanding statistics, it is how this data is being used by organisations that have the most relevance to us as HR professionals.

-These are consumer market examples, but for HR professionals there are also examples of how data is being used inside organisations to take smarter, evidence-based approaches to talent management.
+These are consumer market examples, but for HR professionals there are also examples of how data is being used inside organisations to make smarter, evidence-based approaches to talent management.

 That is – despite their expertise, their position as incumbent market leaders, their wealth of knowledge and experience – they lacked crossfunctional, inter-silo collaboration.
 And they missed the invention of the decade because of it.

-At the centre of the strategy was the simple belief that collaboration drove results, and that connecting people was worth the time, money and energy that it took.
-Well, in fact it turns out it’s not just ‘worth the time, money and energy’, it actually makes you money, and saves you time and energy in the medium and long term.
+At the centre of the strategy was a simple belief that collaboration drove results, and that connecting people was worth the time, money and energy that it took.
+Well, in fact, it turns out it’s not just ‘worth the time, money and energy, it actually makes you money, and saves you time and energy in the medium and long term.

 If BIG data is the ‘quant’ trend reshaping the world of work, and collaboration is the ‘qual’ trend, then ‘digital disruption’ is the game-changer that is shifting the entire workplace ecosystem.